 After the break, Catriona showed the pupils how to set up speaking activities.
 She showed them the different methods teachers can use to encourage students to speak up.
 For example:

-- motivating and engaging the clas
+- motivating and engaging the class in the topic,

 - giving the class relevant language that they can use,